openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    :linenos:

     enum IntegerEnum {a, b, c}
-    let ie: IntegerEnum = IntegerEnum.a
+    let int_enum: IntegerEnum = IntegerEnum.a
-    let n: number = ie // n will get the value of 0
+    let int_value: int = int_enum // int_value will get the value of 0
+    let number_value: number = int_enum
+       /* number_value will get the value of 0 as a result of conversion
+          sequence: enumeration -> int - > number  */

 |